syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

 	* Typical - Installs most common program features.
 	* Custom - Allows you to choose the program to be installed and where it should be installed.
-	* Complete - Installs all of the feature programs.
+	* Complete - Installs all the feature programs.